 If you want smaller groups and deeper history, the premium small-group tours run around €20 to €25 and are worth the upgrade.

-One honest caveat: free tours can pull groups of 30 or more, which makes it genuinely hard to hear the guide at busy junctions.
+One thing to be aware of: free tours can pull groups of 30 or more, which makes it genuinely hard to hear the guide at busy junctions.

 👉 Book a Dublin Walking Tour on GetYourGuide Here